UKCloud/documentation/articles/vmware/vmw-gs.md

     ![Build VDC Status - failed](images/vmw-portal-build-vdc-fail.png)

-## Logging in to vCloud Director/VMware Cloud Director
+## Logging in to VMware Cloud Director/vCloud Director

 After you've created your compute service and VDC, you can start to build up your applications.
-To do this, you must log in to vCloud Director/VMware Cloud Director, which you can access from the UKCloud Portal.
+To do this, you must log in to VMware Cloud Director/vCloud Director, which you can access from the UKCloud Portal.

 1. In the Portal navigation panel expand **VMware Cloud** then select your compute service.